 Prepare a detailed, flexible budget.

 Budgeting for a trade show can be a lot more complex than many first-time exhibitors expect.
 To assure a smooth and successful trade show, be sure to include all individual items and show services in your itemized budget.
 Items to consider in your budget include:

 - Shipping to and from show

 - Travel and hotel accommodations for your staff

-For help in assembling an accurate working budget, download our Trade Show Budget Worksheet .
+When you are ready to work on an accurate working budget for your exhibit, download our Trade Show Budget Worksheet .

 Market your exhibition before the show.